AleksK1NG/Kotlin-Clean-Architecture-CQRS/README.md

-The **application** layer **AccountCommandService** has the business logic, which runs required business rules validations, then applies changes to the domain aggregate, persists domain objects in the database, produces the domain events, and persists them in the outbox table within one single transaction.
-The current application used some not-required small optimization for outbox publishing, after the command service commits the transaction, we publish the event, but we don't care if this publish fails, because of polling publisher realized as spring scheduler anyway will process it.
+The **application** layer **AccountCommandService** has the business logic, which runs required business rules validations, then applies changes to the domain aggregate, persists domain objects in the database, produces the domain events, and persists in the outbox table within one single transaction.
+The current application used some not-required small optimization for outbox publishing, after the command service commits the transaction, we publish the event, but we don't care if this publishes fails, because of polling publisher realized as **Spring** scheduler anyway will process it.

 [**Arrow**](https://arrow-kt.io/) greatly improves developer experience because Kotlin doesn’t ship the [**Either**](https://apidocs.arrow-kt.io/arrow-core/arrow.core/-either/index.html) type with the standard SDK.
 Either is an entity whose value can be of two different types, called **left and right**.
-By convention, the **Right is for the success case and the Left for the error one**.
+By convention, the **Right is for the success case, and the Left for the error one**.
 It allows us to express the fact that a call might return a correct value or an error, and differentiate between the two of them.
 The Left/Right naming pattern is just a convention.
 Either is a great way to make the error handling in your code more explicit.
 Making the code more explicit reduces the amount of context that you need to keep in your head, which in turn makes the code easier to understand.

 ```kotlin
 interface AccountCommandService {